 Not sure which button your DPI is responsible for?
 We recommend that you look for a box in which your mouse has arrived, usually with visual labels for each button on your mouse.
 You can also go online and start looking at the manufacturer’s website for your model.

-We hope that this article would be helpful to change DPI on mouse.
+We hope that this article would be helpful to change DPI on mice.
 Please note that DPI is flexible, you don’t really have to stick to one setting, make sure that various options are dedicated to different activities.